OmkarPathak/omkarpathak.github.io/about.md

 ## Awards and Achievements:

+- Winner at Paintball competition organized by Commerzone IT Park in Jan 2020
 - **Top** rated Python developer in Pune, Maharashtra, India and **Fifth** in India at [Github](http://git-awards.com/users/omkarpathak) in 2018
 - Awarded ['The Best Outgoing Student Award 2017-18'](/best-outgoing-student-award/)
 - Won 2nd Prize in 30 hour Hackathon organized by MIT-ADT Persona Fest 2018